 - Electrical Installation and Maintenance

-You can submit these requirements to the PCG Office of Human Resources Management located in the PCG headquarters in Port Area, Manila, or to Coast Guard District offices in major cities across the country, such as Cebu, Cagayan De Oro City, Davao City, and Bacolod.
+- Submit these documents to the PCG Office of Human Resources Management in Manila or Coast Guard District offices in cities like Cebu, Cagayan De Oro, Davao, and Bacolod.

 Officer Candidate School